phrygian47/js-alarm-clock/README.md

 To complete this project I used VSCode as my preferred IDE.
 I like VSCode as it's simple, easy to use, have a easy to use live server for HTML, and it works well with markdown.

 I used JavaScript to create HTML elements and interact with a webpage.
 With JS I created the button elements and appended them to the HTML body.
-Using the Date module from JavaScript I was able to create a functioning clock.
-With the Date module I retreived an hour, minute, and second.
+Using the Date library from JavaScript I was able to create a functioning clock.
+With the Date library I retreived an hour, minute, and second.
 Then I formatted and concatted those variables together to create a string that is in the correct time format, either 12 or 24 hour clock.
 I also used CSS to format the HTML webpage into a nicer more professional output.

 ## Useful Websites